Convolutional code: Popular convolutional codes

 Shift-register for the (7, [171, 133]) convolutional code polynomial.
 Branches: $h^1 = 171_o = [1111001]_b$, $h^2 = 133_o = [1011011]_b$.
 All of the math operations should be done by modulo 2.

 Theoretical bit-error rate curves of encoded QPSK (soft decision), additive white Gaussian noise channel.
 Longer constraint lengths produce more powerful codes, but the complexity of the Viterbi algorithm increases exponentially with constraint lengths, limiting these more powerful codes to deep space missions where the extra performance is easily worth the increased decoder complexity.

 In fact, predefined convolutional codes structures obtained during scientific researches are used in the industry.
 This relates to the possibility to select catastrophic convolutional codes (causes larger number of errors).

 An especially popular Viterbi-decoded convolutional code, used at least since the Voyager program, has a constraint length K of 7 and a rate r of 1/2.

 Mars Pathfinder, Mars Exploration Rover and the Cassini probe to Saturn use a K of 15 and a rate of 1/6; this code performs about 2 dB better than the simpler $K=7$ code at a cost of 256× in decoding complexity (compared to Voyager mission codes).

 The convolutional code with a constraint length of 2 and a rate of 1/2 is used in GSM as an error correction technique.

 Punctured convolutional codes

 Convolutional codes with 1/2 and 3/4 code rates (and constraint length 7, Soft decision, 4-QAM / QPSK / OQPSK).

 Convolutional code with any code rate can be designed based on polynomial selection; however, in practice, a puncturing procedure is often used to achieve the required code rate.
 Puncturing is a technique used to make a m/n rate code from a "basic" low-rate (e.g., 1/n) code.
-It is achieved by deleting of some bits in the encoder output.
+It is achieved by deleting some bits in the encoder output.
 Bits are deleted according to a puncturing matrix.
 The following puncturing matrices are the most frequently used: